 In addition to the qualitative and quantitative standards, students must complete a program of study in a timeframe not to exceed 150 percent of the designated length of time needed to complete the program of study for a full-time student.
 By doing so, the student should complete the program of study within the maximum time frame allowed.
 Students who have changed their program of study or are pursuing a second degree are more likely to reach their maximum time frame for SAP purposes.
 The maximum time frame calculation will include all credits attempted in all programs of study in which the student has been enrolled.

-Note: Transfer credits are included in the maximum time frame allowed.
+Transfer credits are included in the maximum time frame allowed.

-Program of Study Credit Hours Required in Program of Study Maximum Number of Credits for Financial Aid Eligibility (150%)
+Program of Study Required Credit Hours in Program of Study Max.
+Credits for Financial Aid Eligibility (150%)

 Certificate 18 27

 Diploma 48 72

-Associate in Arts & Associate in Science 60 90
+Associate in Arts/ Associate in Science 60 90

-Associate in General Education 65 98

 Associate in Applied Science 76 114

-Note: The "credit hours required" represent an average for these programs of study at the College.
+\Note: The "credit hours required" represent an average for these programs of study at the College.
 For the actual number of credit hours required in a particular program of study, consult the BCC Catalog and Student Handbook.